VisTrails/VisTrails/doc/internal/architecture.rst

 Application
 -----------

-The application logic is contained in two application classes: :class:`~vistrails.core.application.VistrailsCoreApplication`, used in non-graphical mode, for example through the :ref:`api_highlevel`, and :class:`vistrails.gui.application.VistrailsApplicationSingleton` which is a :class:`QtGui.QApplication`.
+The application logic is contained in two application classes: :class:`~vistrails.core.application.VistrailsCoreApplication`, used in non-graphical mode, for example through the :ref:`concept-api`, and :class:`vistrails.gui.application.VistrailsApplicationSingleton` which is a :class:`QtGui.QApplication`.

 The application handles startup and configuration, notification delivery, output modes (see :ref:`output_modules`), jobs (see :ref:`jobs`), logging, and loading and saving vistrails (creating controllers from the database objects, or handing them out to the database layer).